AAISociety/Community_Specification/02-scope.md

 # Scope

-# Proof-of-Control Cryptographic Verification Standard — Working Group Scope
+# Open Verification: Proof-of-Control of AI — Working Group Scope

 The goal is open verification: the ability to trust that an AI system did only what it was authorized to do, because an independent party can check it, not